-We record royalty revenue related to Canadian sales of PANCREASE MT and sales of STENDRA/SPEDRA based on reports provided by our partners.
-Once we took over operations for Canadian sales for PANCREASE MT, including ownership of the Canadian inventory in the third quarter of 2019, net sales of PANCREASE MT began to be recorded as net product revenue with costs recorded as cost of goods sold.
-We expect STENDRA/SPEDRA royalty revenue in 2019 to remain relatively consistent with current levels.
+We record royalty revenue related to sales of STENDRA/SPEDRA, Qsymia in South Korea and, in 2019, Canadian sales of PANCREASE MT based on reports provided by our partners.
+Upon taking over operations for Canadian sales for PANCREASE MT, including ownership of the Canadian inventory in the third quarter of 2019, net sales of PANCREASE MT began to be recorded as net product revenue with costs recorded as cost of goods sold.
+We expect STENDRA/SPEDRA royalty revenue for the next quarters to remain relatively consistent with current levels.
+We expect Qsymia royalty revenue to vary on a quarterly basis due to the recent launch.
+We are uncertain about the impacts that COVID-19 will have on our future STENDRA/SPEDRA and Qsymia royalty revenue, including its general impact on the economy and on the ability of patients to access pharmacies, retail outlets and healthcare providers.